-All in all, it wasn’t sans trouble, but it ended a success.
-Organizing bus transportation to an event hasn’t always been the easiest feat, but by minimizing friction we make the entire process a lot smoother.
+All in all, it wasn’t without its troubles, but this year’s Oktoberfest ended up being a success.
+Organizing bus transportation to an event hasn’t always been the easiest feat, but by minimizing friction we made the entire process a lot smoother.
 Throw laughter and fun into the mix, and you have a winning combination.
 Prost!

 Photo Credit: Byfield Pitman Photography and Mathew MacQuarrie